informedcitizenry/6502.Net/Docs/BuiltInSymbols.md

 ### **`peek(`** *`offset`* **`)`**

-Lookup generated code output at the offset.
+Look up generated code output at the offset.

 ```
     // assume $c000 is 0xa9